-where \(I_{gt: gt+4}\) is a sequence of frames as image input, and \(a_{gt: gt+4}\) is the the audio input.
-The sync loss $\mathcal{L}_{\text {sync }}$ is adapted from Wav2Lip \cite{prajwal2020lip} , significantly enhances the model's ability to achieve accurate lip synchronization.
-The keypoint loss $\mathcal{L}_{kp}$ and regularize loss $\mathcal{L}_{reg}$ are employed to constrain excessive deformation changes, ensuring stable and natural results.
-Further details are provided in the supplementary material.

-We then calculate the lip-synchronization deformation \(D_l=K_{refine}-K_{ori}\) for further control operation.
-Note that during the whole process we applied exclusively to the keypoints associated with the lips, while other keypoints remain unaffected, simplifying the model's task of learning the relationship between the audio and each keypoint.
+\textbf{Style Space Modelize.} One of our goals for speaking style control is to adapt the speaking style from a reference video when provided by the user, or alternatively offer several preset speaking styles when no reference is available.
+To this end, we first represent each speaking style in the dataset using a one-hot code, which serves as a preset option for users.
+For video reference, we extract expression deformations and encode them into a shared style space using a Transformer encoder.
+Similarly, the one-hot style code is projected into the same style space via an MLP layer.
+During training, we adopt a mixed training strategy that randomly alternates between using the one-hot preset code and the reference video’s speaking style.
+This design enables flexible speaking style control via either reference video input or predefined style codes.

-\textbf{Scale of Lip Movement.} The ability to control the scale of lip movements has broad practical applications.
-For instance, louder speech typically results in more pronounced lip movements, while quieter speech leads to subtler motions.
-To simulate the effect of loudness on lip motion, we multiply the implicit keypoint deformation \(D_l\) with a scaling factor \(f\) based on the amplitude of the audio input.
-This enables our model to naturally mimic lip movement variations with vocal volume changes, enhancing the realism and flexibility of generated talking faces.
+\textbf{Scale of Lip Movement.} To simulate the effect of loudness on lip motion, we multiply the implicit keypoint deformation \(D_l\) with a scaling factor \(f\) based on the amplitude of the audio input.
+This enables our model to mimic lip movement variations with vocal volume changes, enhancing the realism and flexibility of generated talking faces.

-\textbf{Style Editing.} In some cases, controlling lip movements for specific sounds at the word level is desirable.
-For example, we might wish to alter the openness of the mouth when the individual says "d\textbf{u}ck", modify the mouth's width when pronouncing "b\textbf{ee}", or control the degree of lip pursing for "t\textbf{oo}".
-To achieve this word-level style editing, our method employs a similar approach to the lip movement scaling described previously.
-Initially, we derive implicit keypoint deformation vectors for specific pronunciations such as "d\textbf{u}ck","b\textbf{ee}" and "t\textbf{oo}".
-The generated implicit keypoint deformation \(D_l\) is then projected onto the targeted word vector, followed by applying a scaling factor to adjust the lip shape dynamically.
+\textbf{Speaking Style Editing.} To achieve speaking style editing on particular lip articulation, our method employs a similar approach to the lip movement scaling described previously.
+Initially, we derive implicit keypoint deformation vectors for specific lip articulations such as lip pursing and mouth widening as shown in Fig.~\ref{fig:overall}.
+The generated implicit keypoint deformation \(D_l\) is then projected onto the targeted articulation vector, followed by applying a scaling factor to adjust the lip shape dynamically.
 This technique enables precise, pronunciation-specific style editing, significantly enhancing the expressive capabilities of our method.